2023 WNBA Playoffs: How to watch, full TV schedule and more

 When are the 2023 WNBA playoffs?

 The WNBA playoffs tipped off this Wednesday, Sept.
-13. Next up: No. 7 Washington vs. No. 2 New York and No. 5 Atlanta vs. No. 4 Dallas on Tuesday night.
+13. Next up: No. 3 Connecticut at No. 6 Minnesota for Game 3 on Wednesday night.

 What channel are the WNBA playoffs on 2023?